+Year One:

-Year One: Candidates must achieve an aggregate mark of at least 40.00% for the year, must pass all core modules, and must have earned at least 60 ECTS credits for the year.
+Candidates must normally achieve an aggregate mark of at least 70.00% for the year, must pass all core modules, and must have earned at least 60 ECTS credits for the year.
 No more than 15 ECTS may be earned as compensated passes per credit level during the programme.
+Candidates who do not meet this requirement but meet the progression requirements for MSci Geology will be transferred onto that degree scheme.

+Year Two:

-Year Two: Candidates must achieve an aggregate mark of at least 40.00% for the year, must pass all core modules, and must have earned at least 60 ECTS credits for the year.
+Candidates must achieve an aggregate mark of at least 40.00% for the year, must pass all core modules, and must have earned at least 60 ECTS credits for the year.
 No more than 15 ECTS may be earned as compensated passes per credit level during the programme.
+Candidates must also perform at a high level (normally at least 70%) in term 1 modules in year two, as adjudicated by the examination board or a sub-board designated by the examination board for this purpose.
+Candidates who do not meet this additional requirement will be transferred onto the MSci Geology degree scheme.